Ready for the AP Calculus Exam?

 The Nuts and Bolts of the AP Calculus Exams

 Before you begin studying for an AP Calculus exam, let’s look at the format of the tests.
-Both the AB and BC AP Calculus exams are structured the same way, and though these structures should hold whether the test is on paper or digital, the no-calculator sections will not have questions on the digital version where a calculator would be of significant use.
+Both the AB and BC AP Calculus exams are structured the same way:

 - A 30-question no-calculator multiple-choice section given over 60 minutes